jcberquist/sublimetext-cfml/readme.md

 Completions are included for tags and tag attributes, as well for built-in functions and member functions.
 Completions are also available for `Application.cfc` settings and methods.

+There are three completions styles for built-in functions.
+This is controlled by a package setting, `cfml_bif_completions`, which can be set to one of three options: `basic`, `required`, or `full`.
+Setting this to `basic` will cause only the function name to be completed, with no function parameters inserted. `required`, which is the default setting, includes required parameters in the completion, but only their names, and no types.
+Setting this to `full` results in all parameters being included in the completion, as well as the parameters types.

+When entering a function call parameter for a built-in function a pop-up window with documentation from [cfdocs.org](http://cfdocs.org) for that parameter is shown.
+This can be disabled by setting `cfml_completion_docs` to `false` in your user package settings.

 ### Inline Documentation

 <kbd>F1</kbd> is mapped to an inline documentation command that provides an inline documentation popup based on the cursor position.